Nathaniel Stern: Wikipedia Art

 On February 14, 2009, SternNathaniel Stern and Scott Kildall created a Wikipedia article called "Wikipedia Art", which sought to "invite performative utterances in order to change" what content was acceptable to include in the article itself.
-It that was simultaneously a self-referential performance art piece called Wikipedia Art.
+That was simultaneously a self-referential performance art piece called Wikipedia Art.
 Although the creators encouraged editors to strictly follow Wikipedia guidelines in editing the page, Wikipedia editors determined its intent was nonetheless in violation of site rules, and it was deleted within 15 hours of its initial posting.
 The resulting controversy received national coverage, including an article in The Wall Street Journal.
 The Wikimedia Foundation later claimed Stern and Kildall had infringed on the Wikipedia trademark with their own website, wikipediaart.org.
 The artists publicly released a letter they received in March 2009 from a law firm requesting that they turn over their domain name to Wikipedia.
-Mike Godwin, then the foundation's legal council, later stated that they would not pursue any further legal action.
+Mike Godwin, then the foundation's legal counsel, later stated that they would not pursue any further legal action.
 Mary Louise Schumacher of The Milwaukee Journal Sentinel compared the incident to the "outrage inspired by Marcel Duchamp's urinal or Andy Warhol's Brillo Boxes."
 Yale research fellow Claire Gordon called the article an example of the "feedback loop" of "Wikipedia’s totalizing claims to knowledge" in a 2011 Huffington Post report.

-Wikipedia Art has since been included in the Internet Pavilion of the Venice Biennale for 2009.
-In 2011 it appeared in a revised form at the Transmediale festival in Berlin, where it was an award finalist.
+Wikipedia Art was included in the Internet Pavilion of the Venice Biennale for 2009.
+In 2011, it appeared in a revised form at the Transmediale festival in Berlin, where it was an award finalist.

 Tweets in Space

-In 2012, Stern and Kildall again partnered on a project called "Tweets In Space", inviting participants to submit tweets to be transmitted to the planet GJ 667Cc, whose conditions scientists believe may be capable of supporting life.
+In 2012, Stern and Kildall again partnered on a project called Tweets In Space, inviting participants to submit tweets to be transmitted to the planet GJ 667Cc, whose conditions scientists believe may be capable of supporting life.
 The transmission is scheduled to take place in September 2012 at the International Symposium on Electronic Art in Albuquerque, New Mexico.
 Stern and Kildall used RocketHub to fundraise the money needed to access a transmitter capable of reaching the planet.
 In addition, code developed for the project is planned for release to open source.
-According to Stern and Kildall, the goal of "Tweets In Space" is to activate "a potent conversation about communication and life that traverses beyond our borders or understanding."
+According to Stern and Kildall, the goal of Tweets In Space is to activate "a potent conversation about communication and life that traverses beyond our borders or understanding."